Dental Care Mobile AL

 Looking for a new reason to stay slim?
-How about this one!
+How about this one?
 It may help to fight gum disease!
 A study has been done at the Harvard School of Public Health and has found that overweight adults are at higher risk of gum disease than normal-weight people. #sweetwaterdentist

-Obesity was associated with 29% increase risk of periodontal disease.
+Obesity was associated with a 29% increase risk of periodontal disease.
 Obesity standard definition was a body-mass index of 30 or higher.

 So how do you keep gum disease at bay?
 Ask your dentist for some tips as to what you can do differently in your dental hygiene routine.
 Gum disease can be painless, so be aware of any of the following symptoms: Dental Care Mobile AL